2012 Spanish Grand Prix: Background

-The 2012 Spanish Grand Prix, held on 13 May, was the fifth of 20 races in the 2012 Formula One World Championship and the 22nd at the 16-turn 4.655 km Circuit de Catalunya in Montmeló, Catalonia, 25 km north of Barcelona.
-Tyre supplier Pirelli brought the yellow banded soft and the silver-banded hard dry compound tyres to the race.
+The 2012 Spanish Grand Prix, held on 13 May, was the fifth of 20 races in the 2012 Formula One World Championship and the 22nd at the 16-turn 4.655 km Circuit de Catalunya in Montmeló, Catalonia, 25 km north of Barcelona, three weeks after the preceding race in Bahrain.
+Tyre supplier Pirelli in their second season of Formula One brought the yellow banded soft and the silver-banded hard dry compound tyres to the race.
 McLaren team principal Martin Whitmarsh and Mercedes' Michael Schumacher criticised Pirelli for the extreme sensitivity of their tyres, and brought a different set of tyres to better demonstrate a difference in performance and tyre durability.
 The single drag reduction system (DRS) activation zone was placed on the straight linking the final and first corners.
 For the race, 1 m of artificial grass was installed on turn three's verge and the turn five exit kerb was lengthened by 50 m.

-Before the race, Red Bull's Sebastian Vettel led the World Drivers' Championship with 53 points, ahead of McLaren's Lewis Hamilton and Vettel's teammate Mark Webber in second and third.
-Hamilton's teammate Jenson Button and Ferrari's Fernando Alonso tied for fourth position with 43 points.
-Red Bull led the World Constructors' Championship with 101 points, followed by McLaren and Lotus with 92 and 57 points, respectively.
-Ferrari were fourth with 45 points and Mercedes were fifth with 37 points.
+Before the race, Red Bull's Sebastian Vettel led the World Drivers' Championship with 53 championship points, ahead of McLaren's Lewis Hamilton and Vettel's teammate Mark Webber in second and third.
+Hamilton's teammate Jenson Button and Ferrari's Fernando Alonso tied for fourth position with 43 championship points.
+Red Bull led the World Constructors' Championship with 101 championship points, followed by McLaren and Lotus with 92 and 57 championship points, respectively.
+Ferrari were fourth with 45 championship points and Mercedes were fifth with 37 championship points.

 From 1 to 3 May, the teams conducted a three-day test at the Mugello Circuit in Italy ahead of the Spanish Grand Prix.
 The test allowed teams to assess major aerodynamic and mechanical upgrades as well as tyre behaviour.
 The HRT team chose not to participate in the test, instead focusing on establishing their new headquarters at the Caja Mágica in Madrid.
 Alonso was fastest on the first day of testing on a drying circuit.
 Lotus' Romain Grosjean and Sauber's Kamui Kobayashi set identical lap times to go quickest on the second day of testing.
 Vettel was quickest on the morning of the final day and Grosjean led the afternoon session.